gnieboer/tsp-redesign/index.md

 **L 2040 Lifecycle Fund** | <span class="secondary">Is this fund for me?</span>
 </button>
 <div id="l2040" class="usa-accordion-content" markdown="1">
-Consider if you were born 1973 – 1982, or plan to need your TSP savings between 2035 and 2044.
+Consider if you plan to begin withdrawing from your TSP account between 2038 and 2042 or you were born between 1975 and 1979.
 [Learn more]({{ site.baseurl }}/funds-lifecycle/l-2040/){:.learn-more}
 </div>
 </li>